What is a STAR Smog Check? How do I find a STAR station?

 What is the difference with a regular smog station and a STAR smog station?

-You received your DMV renewal notice and discovered it's asking for a smog inspection at a STAR station.
+You received your DMV renewal notice and discovered it says "Smog Certification Required at a STAR Station".
 No need to panic.
-All this means is that the DMV has chosen your car to be inspected at a smog station which is monitored closely by the BAR and must conform to high standards established by the Bureau of Automotive Repairs.
+All this means is that the DMV has chosen your vehicle to be inspected at a STAR certified smog station which is monitored closely by the BAR and must conform to high standards established by the Bureau of Automotive Repairs.

 Some STAR stations are only authorized to perform smog inspections.
 These stations are known as STAR Test Only stations.
 Other STAR certified smog centers can perform smog inspections as well as smog check repairs.
 These smog stations are known as STAR Test & Repair stations.
 Both STAR stations are allowed to perform regular and STAR smog checks.